 And then I picked up a camera.

-My journey to photography, my journey home, was long and winding and so very worthwhile.
+My journey to photography, to creativity, to connection, was long and winding and so very worthwhile.

-Want an even bigger peek into our wonderful, crazy, awesome life?
-Check out my Cream & Sugar posts!
+Want to know even more about our wonderful, crazy, awesome life?
+Check out my Cream & Sugar posts under “Categories” above!